Each Year, Pets Adviser Donates

 Help Us Make a Difference in Animals' Lives

-At Pets Adviser, we're proud of our commitment to helping companion animals in need.
+At Pets Adviser, we're proud of our ongoing commitment to helping companion animals in need.

-This site is run on advertising revenue.
-We set aside and donate a sizable portion of our net advertising revenue created from this website — which means hundreds of dollars each year to help animal shelters, groups or related causes we believe in.
-Any remaining ad revenue is recycled right back into the website to cover our essential expenses so we can meet our commitment to give pet owners the tools they need to have happy, healthy pets.
+This site, like most websites, makes money from advertising.
+But we're different — we use that money for good.
+From the very beginning of Pets Adviser, we have always set aside and donated a sizable portion of our net advertising revenue.
+That has meant hundreds — and lately, thousands — of dollars each year (yay!) to help animal shelters, groups or related causes we believe in.
+Any remaining ad revenue is recycled right back into this website to cover our expenses so we can meet our other major commitment: to give pet owners the tools they need to have happy, healthy pets.

 You'd be surprised what a difference a small donation can make to a nonprofit charity.
-In 2011, we were able to donate $200 for the Surfin' Santa Paws Howliday Giving Drive from the "SURFice dog" Richochet, the ASPCA's Dog of the Year.
+In 2011, when we were starting out, we were able to put together $200 for the Surfin' Santa Paws Howliday Giving Drive from the "SURFice dog" Ricochet, the ASPCA's Dog of the Year.
 This event was more than a "paw it forward" gift drive for children with illnesses; it was a way for Ricochet to visit elementary schools and teach hundreds of schoolchildren how to treat pets with kindness and respect.

-Thanks to your help, Pets Adviser became a sponsor of the Brooklyn Mutt Show in 2012, donating $500 to help defray expenses to run this event, held yearly to raise money for charitable causes.
+As our website grew, we were in a position to make larger donations.
+In 2012, Pets Adviser was a sponsor of the Brooklyn Mutt Show, donating $500 to help defray expenses to run this event, held yearly to raise money for charitable causes.
 The third-annual Brooklyn Mutt Show raised funds for both the Sean Casey Animal Rescue and the Wild Bird Fund.

 In July 2012, we donated $100 to the Poodle Rescue of New England, an all-volunteer group that rescues and re-homes poodles and poodle mixes.
 According to Amanda Lion, a longtime PRNE volunteer, "All donations — big and small — help us to provide the best possible care for dogs in our program.
 We spare nothing for these dogs, and it's organizations such as Pets Adviser and other groups, along with our adopters, volunteers and friends who support us financially, that enable us to continue doing what we do."

-Also in July 2012, our managing editor drove a total of about six hours round-trip to personally deliver seven bags of dog food and assorted toys to Lucky Dog Rescue, of Meridian, Mississippi.
+Also in July 2012, our managing editor drove a total of about six hours round-trip to personally deliver seven bags of dog food and assorted toys to Lucky Dog Rescue, of Meridian, Miss.
 This after an online contest fiasco left the rescue group without a contest prize.
 (Lucky Dog was eventually promised double the prize.)
-Ashley Owen Hill does amazing work at Lucky Dog, and we were delighted to help her.

 In October 2012, Pets Adviser teamed up with Embrace Pet Insurance for our annual Halloween costume contest.
 Thanks to the generous support from Embrace, we were able to offer a $1,000 donation in the grand prize winner's name to the animal rescue of her choice: the Newfoundland Club of America Rescue.
 Among many other important projects, the NCA rescues and rehabilitates Newfoundlands all over the country — some badly injured, others near euthanasia.

-In February 2013, we introduced a monthly award to honor the countless people who work tirelessly without pay, recognition, thanks or benefits for their hard work to protect animal welfare.
+This was definitely a banner year for our charity efforts.
+We introduced a popular monthly award to honor the countless people who work tirelessly without pay, recognition, thanks or benefits for their hard work to protect animal welfare.
 Winners of our Animal Hero of the Month Award receive a paw print medal and a cash award, and they can opt to either accept the cash or donate it:

 - In April 2013, we donated $50 to Rocky Ridge Rescue, Ark.